 I have over 15 years experience writing, producing and presenting research.

 I’m also a clinician and educator.
 I’m an Associate Fellow at the Centre for Breastfeeding Education and Research and I have published in international peer-reviewed breastfeeding and human lactation journals.
 I’m also an Associate Editor with the Journal of Human Lactation.
 I’m a clinician in both private practice and the NHS working with the Merton Health Visiting team (Central London Community Healthcare NHS Trust).
-I’m also an educator and part of the teaching faculty of the Breastfeeding London Course.
+I’m also an educator and part of the teaching faculty which I joined in 2022.
 Finally, I’m Hearts Milk Bank donor for clinical research, including COVID-19 and breast cancer.
+I have been an IBCLC since 2021.

 -